dd32/td-gh-ex/readme.txt

  = Select Advance tab
  = Here, additionally you can add different codes to the header and footer of theme.
 Please be careful to add codes becuase it might crop the functionality and appearance of theme.

+ 9. Copyright & License
+ = Sampression Lite, Copyright 2012 Sampression.com
+ = Sampression Lite is distributed under the terms of the GNU GPL.